mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 ## 1 Introduction

-This [Charts module](https://marketplace.mendix.com/link/component/120527) hosts a collection of updated and improved chart widgets.
+The [Chart Widgets module](https://marketplace.mendix.com/link/component/120527) hosts a collection of updated and improved chart widgets.
 Beside widget improvements, this module introduces a shared settings file that allows you to define common properties for all your charts in your app.

-For information on migrating an older version of the [Charts widget](https://marketplace.mendix.com/link/component/105695) to the newer charts module, see the [Migrating to the Charts Module](#migrate-to-module) section below.
+For information on migrating an older version of the [Charts widget](https://marketplace.mendix.com/link/component/105695) to the newer chart widgets module, see the [Migrating to the Chart Widgets Module](#migrate-to-module) section below.

 For information on this module's properties and configurations, see all other sections.